falkr/ttm4175/pages/day3.md

 # Remote Access to a Computer

-It is possible to remotely access a Linux system, and manage it, using different tools.
+It is possible to access a Linux system and manage it **remotely** using different tools.
-One of the most popular ones, due to its simplicity, security and lightweight is the Secure Shell, typically referred to as `ssh`.
+One of the most popular ones is the Secure Shell, referred to as `ssh`.
+It is a program (or _service_) that waits for incoming SSH connections and then remotely controls the computer.

+:aside: Programs are sometimes calles _services_ to emphasize that they run in the background, are usually always on and are somehow useful for other functions.

 This service needs to be enabled **in your Raspberry Pi** with the following commands: